apache/flex-utilities/mavenizer/README.txt

 	If executed without any command, it will output a list of commands and available properties.

-	In gerneral it is able to perform 4 different commands:
+	In general it is able to perform 4 different commands:

 	- help		Prints a list of all commands and options available.
 	- list     	Lists all versions and platforms available for download